top of page

 Suggested itinerary for exploring the Route of 1000 Kasbahs

-The following itinerary is designed to be completed in anywhere from 2 to 5 days, depending on the time you have available and the pace at which you prefer to travel.
-Beneath each destination, I’ve included recommended places to stay, all of which are highly atmospheric and receive rave reviews.
+The following Route of 1000 Kasbahs itinerary is designed to be completed in anywhere from 2 to 5 days, depending on the time you have available and the pace at which you prefer to travel.
+Beneath each destination, I’ve included recommended places to stay along the Route of 1000 Kasbahs, all of which are highly atmospheric and receive rave reviews.

 Suggested itinerary for the Route of 1000 Kasbahs in Morocco

-Begin your drive along the Route of 1000 Kasbahs in Ouarzazate, the heart of Morocco's film industry.
-At its heart lies the impressive Atlas Studios, where iconic movies have been brought to life on the silver screen.
+Begin your drive along the Route of 1000 Kasbahs in Ouarzazate, a bustling desert city and the heart of Morocco's film industry.
+It's home to the impressive Atlas Studios, where several iconic movies have been brought to life on the silver screen (Ouarzazate is affectionately known as "Ouallywood".

 To learn more about things to see and do in Ouarzazate, check out my Ultimate Travel Guide to Ouarzazate.